 How to Save Money

-TEST Saving money can help you achieve your short-term and long-term financial goals, from going on vacation, to buying a house or retiring someday.
-Here are some ways that you can start to save your money effectively.
+Saving money can help you achieve your short-term and long-term financial goals, from going on vacation, to buying a house or retiring someday.
+Read on to learn how saving money works, how much you should save, and some ways to start saving.

-Look at your monthly bill statements to get an idea of where you’re spending money.
+Look at your monthly bill statements to get an idea of where you’re spending money and could be saving.
 Then, determine if you can cut some of these costs and put that extra money toward your savings.
 You may find that you don’t need to pay for cable or order takeout every week.

 A budget is a great way to keep track of your spending and contribute more money to your savings account.
 With the zero-sum budget, you can choose a “job” for every dollar of your monthly after-tax income.
 This is one of the easiest ways to save money because it can force you to treat your savings just like your expenses.